Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Conclusions

 \acknowledgments We thank Ulrich Heinz, Juan Hernandez, Jakub Jankowski, Thomas Sch\"afer, Bj\"orn Schenke and Michal Spalinski for discussions, as well as Willians Barreto, R\^omulo Rougemont and Jorge Noronha for discussing data shared from their publication~\cite{Rougemont:2021qyk}.
 For comments on this manuscript we are grateful to S\"oren Schlichting, Matteo Baggioli and Michal Spalinski.
 This work was supported, in part, by the U.S.~Department of Energy grant DE-SC-0012447.
+CC also acknowledges support by the Netherlands Organisation for Scientific Research (NWO) under the VICI grant VI.C.202.104.